wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 **Q:**&ensp;Without the world there is no place for love.

 **M:**&ensp;Quite so.
-All these attributes — beïng, consciousness, love and beauty — are reflections of the real in the world.
+All these attributes — being, consciousness, love and beauty — are reflections of the real in the world.
 No real — no reflection.

 **Q:**&ensp;The world is full of desirable things and people.
 How can I imagine it non-existent?

 **M:**&ensp;Leave the desirables to those who desire.
-Change the current of your desire from takeïng to giveïng.
-The passion for giveïng, for sharing, will naturally wash the idea of an external world out of your mind, and the idea of giveïng as well.
-Only the pure radiance of love, beyond giveïng and receiving, will remain.
+Change the current of your desire from takeing to giving.
+The passion for giving, for sharing, will naturally wash the idea of an external world out of your mind, and the idea of giving as well.
+Only the pure radiance of love, beyond giving and receiving, will remain.

 **Q:**&ensp;In love there must be duality; the lover and the beloved.

 **M:**&ensp;In love there is not even the one — how can there be two?
 Love is the refusal to separate, to make distinctions.
-Before you can think of unity, you must first creäte duality.
+Before you can think of unity, you must first create duality.
 When you truly love, you do not say, “I love you”.
 Where there is ment activity, there is duality.

 **Q:**&ensp;What is it that brings me again and again to India?
 It cannot only